WilsonBillkia/bane/README.md

 bane readme

-# BaNE(Baremetal Node Erector)
+# BaNE(Baremetal Node Erector) v0.8
-*THIS VERSION IS A TEST AND WILL NOT DEPLOY A CHAINLINK NODE.
-IT SHOULD BUILD A GETH NODE* *

 Bane builds blockchain nodes a la Docker, but directly to bare metal or SSH enabled cloud compute.

-This version builds a Chainlink node and a local geth node.
-Both have node.js installed by default.
+This version builds
+a chainlink node with go, node.js, yarn, postgresql installed an ethereum node with node.js installed

 ## Requirements
 (For the management machine)
-* A Linux or Mac machine with Python 3.5 or above
+* A Linux or Mac machine with Python 3.5 or Python 2.7
 * SSH
-(If you need to run Ansible from a Windows Box, I believe the WSL is your best bet, but overall it would be better to have a Linux / Mac management system as Ansible absolutely leverages *nix conventions to work well and it does not play nice with Windows as a matter of form, sadly.)
+(If you need to run Ansible from a Windows Box, I believe the WSL is your best bet, but overall it would be better to have a Linux / Mac management system as Ansible absolutely leverages *nix conventions to work well and it does not play nice with Windows as a matter of form)

 (For the nodes)
 * Linux